FAQs About PURCH

 PURCH Coursework

-PURCH students follow the same UMass Chan Medical School VISTA curriculum as students on the main campus.
+PURCH students follow the same UMass Chan Medical School VISTA curriculum as students on the main Worcester campus.
 So, while the courses and learning objectives are the same, PURCH augments the core curriculum by focusing on individuals who have traditionally been disenfranchised from the healthcare system—and developing students' skills to deliver more equitable healthcare.

 Students learn through: